Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 This leads to the further question of, "Are people born sinful in Adam, or are they sinful when they choose to disobey God?"
 Judaism allows a period of childhood innocence until a knowledge of the Law and a commitment to keep it; for males, age 13, for females, age 12.
 The rabbis do not emphasize Genesis 3 as much as Paul.

-The NT is an adult book.
-It asserts God's love for children, but its message is directed toward adults!
+The NT is a first generation record of belief (i.e., repentance and faith).
+It asserts the Father's and the Son's love for children, but its message is directed toward those who believe!
 However, we live in a democratic, individual-focused society, but the Near East is a tribal, clan, family society!
+The faith of the head of the family affects all of its members.

 SPECIAL TOPIC: THE AGE OF ACCOUNTABILITY

-▣ "If" This is a FIRST CLASS CONDITIONAL SENTENCE, which is assumed to be a true believer from the author's perspective or for his literary purposes.
+▣ "If" This is a FIRST CLASS CONDITIONAL SENTENCE, which is assumed to be true from the author's perspective or for his literary purposes.

 SPECIAL TOPIC: GREEK GRAMMATICAL TERMS, VII